Adolph Saphir: Life

 He was born in eastern Budapest (Pest) on 26 September 1831, the son of Israel Saphir, a Jewish merchant and brother of the poet, Moritz Gottlieb Saphir.
 Adolph's mother was Henrietta Bondij.
 As a child he was reportedly of a delicate constitution, and there were initially concern that he would not survive infancy.

 In 1843, his family converted to Christianity through the Jewish mission of the Free Church of Scotland.
 In the autumn of 1843 his father sent him to train as a Christian minister for the Free Church of Scotland at New College, Edinburgh.
 This proved impractical due to his age and lack of English.
 He attended a Gymnasium in Berlin from 1844 to 1848 much improving his English.
 From 1848 he studied at Glasgow University graduating MA in 1854.

 Saphir travelled to Edinburgh with Rabbi Duncan and Alfred Edersheim.
 He then studied at the Marischal College, Aberdeen.
 He took his theology course at New College, Edinburgh.
 In 1854, Saphir was appointed a missionary to the Jews.
 He worked briefly in Hamburg before moving to England where he became a minister of the Presbyterian Church of England, and served at Laygate Church in South Shields, at St Mark's in Greenwich, and at Trinity Church South Street, Notting Hill.
 In 1880 he was forced to resign his pastorate at Notting Hill due to ill health.
 A measure of recovery followed, so that he was able preach for a while at St. John's Church, Kensington, and to supply the vacant pulpit of Belgrave Presbyterian Church, West Halkin Street, for six months.
-This was followed by a call to become Pastor there, and he was inducted to the ministry of Belgrave on 28th June 1882.
+This was followed by a call to become Pastor there, and he was inducted to the ministry of Belgrave on 28 June 1882.
 As he was not quite able to undertake all of the duties of the pastorate, a generous donor provided money to pay an assistant minister.
-He resigned from Belgrave Church on 227th May 1888.
+He resigned from Belgrave Church in May 1888.
 Saphir received an honorary Doctor of Divinity from the University of Glasgow in 1878.

 Following his retirement, Dr. Saphir continued to preach as his health permitted.
-He spent the winter of 1890-91 at Bournemouth, where he supplied the pulpit of the Presbyterian Church.
-Dr. Saphir died of angina pectoris on 3 April 1891, just three days after the death of his wife on 31st March.
+He spent the winter of 1890–91 at Bournemouth, where he supplied the pulpit of the Presbyterian Church.
+Dr. Saphir died of angina pectoris on 3 April 1891, just three days after the death of his wife on 31 March.